On the diversity of strongly-interacting Type IIn supernovae: The sample

 The SN was discovered on $2^{\rm{nd}}$ August 2022 (MJD~59794.030) at a magnitude 18.137 in the $cyan$ band \citep{tonry_disc_qml_2022} and classified as SN~IIn on $27^{\rm{th}}$ August 2022 \citep{gutierrez_class_qml_2022}.
 The peak is bright, at $-19.46\pm0.1$~mag in the $r$ band on MJD~$59800\pm1$, and showing a linearly declining light curve after that.
 The rise was very rapid, given the last non-detection only one day before the discovery.
 We adopt a best estimate of the explosion epoch as MJD~$59793\pm1$.

 The spectral evolution of SN~2022qml is shown in Fig.~\ref{fig:spec_evol_qml}.
 The spectrum at +24$\,\rm{days}$ has a blue continuum, implying a high temperature, and the only notable feature is the narrow H$\alpha$ on top of a very broad but shallow emission.
 The spectrum at +49$\,\rm{days}$ starts to show a distinctive blue bump due to a forest of \ion{Fe}{II} lines and a broad, asymmetric H$\alpha$ with a boxy profile smoothed by electron scattering wings.
 We also identify the narrow line of [\ion{Fe}{X}]~$\lambda6375$ and, possibly, [\ion{Ne}{V}]~$\lambda3426$, [\ion{Fe}{XI}]~$\lambda7892$ and a broader emission that could be due to a blend of coronal [\ion{Fe}{IV}]~$\lambda5303$ with [\ion{Ca}{V}]~$\lambda5309$.
-The absorption in the P-Cygni profile of the narrow H$\alpha$ is also clearly visible, which allows for measuring the velocity of the progenitor wind ($\sim100\;\mathrm{km\,s^{-1}}$).
+The absorption in the P-Cygni profile of the narrow H$\alpha$ is also clearly visible, which allows for measuring the velocity of the progenitor wind \footnote{We refer to it as wind for simplicity but the CSM could have been produced also by eruption or binary interaction.
+This is true throughout the paper.} ($\sim100\;\mathrm{km\,s^{-1}}$).
 This feature is not identifiable in the other spectra of this object due to their lower resolution.
 At +56$\,\rm{days}$ the only prominent features are Balmer lines, [\ion{Fe}{X}]~$\lambda6375$, and \ion{He}{I}~$\lambda5876$.
 After that, the high ionisation lines disappear while the spectra remain dominated by the H$\alpha$, until phase +111$\,\rm{days}$, when the \ion{Ca}{II}~NIR $\lambda\lambda\lambda 8498,8542,8662$ emerges with a broad, symmetric emission.
 A zoom on the H$\alpha$ region of this spectrum is also plotted in Fig.~\ref{fig:confronto_adxl_13l}.
 The shape of the blue shoulder is similar to SNe~2021adxl and 2013L but it is broader, indicating a higher shock velocity.